dwayne/elm2nix/README.md

 - `elm2nix lock` to generate an `elm.lock` lock file
 - `elm2nix registry generate` to generate a `registry.dat` file

-These generated files are then used by a Nix builder, called `buildElmApplication`, to build various derivations of your Elm application.
+These generated files are then used by a build helper, called `buildElmApplication`, to build your Elm application.

 ### Details